 Prepare for an early morning start for the travel day to Flinders Ranges.

 Enjoy a free day to discover Adelaide.
-Opt to go on a dolphin-spotting cruise (seasonal), or check out more wineries.
+Opt to check out more wineries.

 With an emerging art scene, natural beauty and attractions, and incredible restaurants, Adelaide has tons to see and do.
 Get out and discover the hub of South Australia!